Military history of Chad: Military under Idriss Déby

 In 2004, the government discovered that many of the soldiers it was paying did not exist and that some officers were taking these salaries for themselves; it furthermore determined that there were only about 19,000 soldiers in the army, as opposed to the 24,000 that had been previously believed.
 Government crackdowns against the practice are thought to have been a factor in a failed military mutiny in May 2004.

 The Chad National Army dislodged Military Command Council for the Salvation of the Republic rebels from the town of Miski, near the border with Libya.

 In 2003, Chad become an oil producer, and plans on how to spend oil revenues were created with the help of World Bank.
 According to this plan, 80% of revenues would go into development sectors such as education and healthcare, however money was diverted towards military spending from the beginning.
 Chad ripped the original plan after a civil war started, which allowed it to add "national security" in top priorities, most of this money went into the military.
 During the civil war Chad spent estimated 600 million dollars on buying new military equipment.

 In 2013, Chad sent 2000 troops to join Operation Serval.
 Later in the same year Chad sent 850 soldiers to MISCA, those were withdrawn in April 2014 after alleged human rights abuses.

 In January 2015, Chad started sending troops to its neighbors to help fight against Boko Haram.

+On March 23, 2020, a Chadian army base was ambushed by fighters of the jihadist insurgent group Boko Haram.
+The army lost 92 servicemen in one day.
+In response, President Déby launched an operation dubbed "Wrath of Boma".
+According to Canadian counter terrorism St-Pierre, numerous external operations and rising insecurity in the neighboring countries had recently overstretched the capacities of the Chadian armed forces.

 On 31 March 2020, Chad launched Operation Boma's Wrath against Boko Haram.

+After the death of President Idriss Déby on 19 April 2021 in fighting with FACT rebels, his son General Mahamat Idriss Déby was named interim (and, later, permanent) president and head of the armed forces.